-The right time to trim thyme will depend on what kind of pruning you plan on performing on the plant.
-There are 4 ways of pruning thyme plants and they are:
+The right time to trim thyme will depend on the kind of pruning you plan on performing on the plant.
+There are four ways of pruning thyme plants and they are:

 - Hard Rejuvenation – Late fall after first frost

 - Light Rejuvenation – After blooming in the summer

 - Shaping – Spring